python-summit/web-sps20/scripts/recordings/README.md

 These script should help in the process of releasing the talk recordings on Youtube and on the website

-## Download Pretalx Schedule
+## 1. Download Pretalx Schedule

-WARNING: Download it logged out or in private mode otherwise there will be personal data in the json !!!!
+**WARNING:** Download the `schedule.json` without being logged in or in private mode otherwise there will be personal data in the json !!!!